European Commodities Exchange

 After a relatively modest beginning, the European Commodities Exchange enjoyed continuous growth as of 1966, which lead to the organisation of annual Exchange Days in one of the cities in which a participating Exchange was based.

-The interest accorded to this organisation gave it an international stature and the average participation in the European exchange days grew progressively from approximately 1000 people to 1800 and 2000.
+The interest accorded to this organisation gave it an international stature and the average participation in the European exchange days grew progressively from approximately 1000 people to about 4000.
 Operators in the agri-food market and representatives of the professions involved in this market, such as banks and shipping agents, attended the annual meetings assiduously.

 In 1969, the "European Commodities Exchange grouping" adopted the legal form of an association under the system of local law in force in Strasbourg.
 Its management was awarded to the Strasbourg Commodities Exchange.